mobilecoinofficial/full-service/docs/accounts/balance/get_balance_for_account.md

 ---
 description: Get the current balance for a given account.
+The response will have a map of the total values for each token_id that is present in the account.
+If no tokens are found at the account, the map will be empty.
 ---

 # Get Balance For Account